 The BIEE traces its origin to the 1st Annual International Conference of the IAEE in Washington DC in 1979.
 On that occasion, the UK Government representatives were Jane Carter, Eric Price and John Barber,all UK Department of Energy leading a group of some 20 delegates from the UK.
 In 1980 the decision was taken by David Howell, Secretary-of-State for Energy on recommendations approved by his Permanent Under-Secretary, Sir Donald Maitland to establish an independent company with charitable status and to secure sponsorship from the leading British energy companies.
 It was formally established as a company limited by guarantee in 1984, becoming a registered charity in 1985, and has been governed by its Council of voluntary officers elected by the members since then.

 A full annual BIEE programme of lectures, seminars, and workshops has been held since the early 1980′s.
 Annual Conferences have been mainly hosted by the Universities of London, Cambridge, Oxford and Warwick.
 Until 2013 , the Annual General Meeting was held each October in the premises of the Royal Institute of International Affairs, where the BIEE permanent secretariat was first located.
-Today, most meetings are located in Shell Centre, London, BP HQ London or in the central London facilities of the UK Government.
+Today, most meetings are located online or in facilities provided by BIEE Council member organisations .

 In 1980, 1982 and 1984, the BIEE hosted the 2nd, 4th and 6th Annual International Conferences of the IAEE in Churchill College, Cambridge, UK.
 They provided a convenient venue for significant exchanges between the US Administration led by James Sawhill and Professor Mory Adelman of MIT and the UK Government (Norman Lamont, Nigel Lawson or David Howell) on one side with OAPEC led by Secretary-General Ali Attiga and others on behalf of OPEC on the other.
 These were the first such meetings since the fall of the Shah in 1979 and second oil-price hike of 1979-80.
 Othermajor plenary speakers included the Chairmen of BP and Shell, Ravendra Pachauri, Dale Jorgensen, Alirio Parra, Peter Odell, Michael Telson, JohnMitchell, Phil Verleger, Fereidun Fesheraki and Sir William Hawthorne (Master of Churchill College, Cambridge).
 All the above contributed their papers and remarks to International Energy Options, published by OGH Cambridge, Mass) and Graham and Trotman, London in early 1981.
 A follow-up hardback International Energy Markets, covering the papers and exchanges of the 2002 and 2004 conferences, was published in 1985.